tarwn/lessthandot-hugo/blogs/content/posts/2014-01-22-the-wordpress-migration-you-probably-didnt-know-about.md

 </p>

 <p>
-  1. The syntax seemed relatively consistent, or at least well documented enough that I didn&#8217;t notice when it was inconsistent.
+  1. The syntax seemed relatively consistent, or at least well documented enough that I didn't notice when it was inconsistent.
 But it could have been even more obvious/consistent which functions were returning values and which were going to echo.
 </p>

 <p>
   2. What functions are calling the database?
-Every time I add a function outside &#8220;The Loop&#8221;, I&#8217;m worried that I&#8217;m causing more database calls to be made when I don&#8217;t want them to be.
-It&#8217;s not clear when it will be smart enough to have 5 or 6 individual calls not call the database on their own when the whole post is going to be loaded just a bit further down the page?
-I haven&#8217;t done a lot of digging on this topic, but it seems to be more heavily technical than most people want to read about on WordPress, so it doesn&#8217;t show up in the documentation.
+Every time I add a function outside “The Loop”, I'm worried that I'm causing more database calls to be made when I don't want them to be.
+It's not clear when it will be smart enough to have 5 or 6 individual calls not call the database on their own when the whole post is going to be loaded just a bit further down the page?
+I haven't done a lot of digging on this topic, but it seems to be more heavily technical than most people want to read about on WordPress, so it doesn't show up in the documentation.
 </p>

 <p>